PhD Student Bios

 Suzanne M. Frisbee is a Raleigh, North Carolina native.
 She graduated magna cum laude with a Bachelor's of Science degree in Neuroscience from East Carolina University in 2012.
 She completed her senior thesis on the brain wave activity of a mindfulness meditation stress reduction intervention in college students.
 She also participated in the National Science Foundation's Mechanisms of Behavior Neuroscience summer program where she researched the impact of stress and addiction on specific brain regions.
 Suzanne returned to school at Duke University's School of Nursing as a Robert Wood Johnson Foundation scholar.
 Supporting herself through nursing school, she worked in a behavioral neuroscience lab in the Bowels Center for Alcohol Studies at UNC Chapel Hill.
 There, she worked on research regarding the interceptive effects of alcohol and nicotine on drug seeking behaviors and relapse after a stressful event.
 She graduated with honors with her BSN in 2016.
 She began her nursing career as an Operating Room registered nurse and has since become a certified perioperative nurse (CNOR).
 Her involvement in post-operative pain assessment surveys has influenced her current research interests.
 Her aim is to combine her neuroscience background in stress and addiction with her nursing knowledge.
 Particularly, how stressful environments and/or events in one's past impacts their susceptibility to addiction, the health outcomes of addictive behaviors and preventive measures that can be taken in order to ensure that addictive behavior does not develop in adolescence and carry on into adulthood.

-Kimberlee Grier, BSN, RN, CHPN, CHPPN graduated summa cum laude from the University of Texas at Austin where she received a Bachelor of Science in Nursing degree.
-She has worked with both chronically ill adults and children, finding her passion in pediatric hospice and palliative care, specifically community based care.
-She is dually nationally certified as a Certified Hospice and Palliative Pediatric Nurse and a Certified Hospice and Palliative Nurse.
-Through her experience at work, she became highly motivated to contribute to the research of vulnerable populations, including pediatric patients and families, and their access and use of palliative care and hospice.
-She has published in the Journal of Hospice and Palliative Nursing.
+Kimberlee Grier, BSN, RN, CHPN, PhD Candidate graduated summa cum laude from the University of Texas at Austin where she received a Bachelor of Science in Nursing degree.
+She has worked with both chronically ill adults and children, finding her passion in pediatric hospice and palliative care, specifically community-based care.
+She was dually nationally certified as a Certified Hospice and Palliative Pediatric Nurse and a Certified Hospice and Palliative Nurse.
+Through her experience at work, she became highly motivated to contribute to the research of priority populations, including pediatric patients and families.
+She has published in the Journal of Hospice and Palliative Nursing as well as presented at both US and international conferences.
 In line with her desire to help vulnerable populations, Kim has been a foster parent in Durham since 2017.
 She is a co-founder and co-chair of Fostering Families, a non-profit organization that advocates for meaningful system change and strives to empower foster parents and their families.
-Kim is a board member for the Foster Family Alliance of North Carolina.
+Kim is also on the family council for North Carolina Integrated Care for Kids.
+In her work as a foster parent, she became cognizant of the significant policy and practice gaps that exist regarding mental health access and equity for children in foster care.
+Her interest in health policy and passion for advocating for vulnerable pediatric populations led her to the Duke Margolis Center for Health Policy where she was chosen as a Margolis Honors Scholar.
 She was inducted into the Sigma Theta Tau Honors Society.
-Kim is an avid equestrian and enjoys being in nature with her spouse and three boys.
-During her time at Duke, she hopes to further research to improve the quality of life and death of infants and children, and the experience of their families, as well as supporting health care professionals caring for children who would benefit from palliative care and hospice.
+Kim is an avid equestrian and enjoys being in nature with her spouse and four children.
+During her time at Duke, she plans to integrate her foster care and mental health aspirations with health policy so vulnerable and underserved families can benefit.

 HyunBin You earned her BSN (2015, Cum Laude) and MSN (2019) from Seoul National University, South Korea.
 She worked as a nurse in the Medical Intensive Care Unit at Seoul National University Hospital, South Korea (2015-2019).
 While practicing as a nurse, she provided the best possible patient-centered care to improve ICU patients' health outcomes during their critical point in life and got interested in patient and family experience.
 During her time at SNU, she investigated the influencing factors of the satisfaction of ICU families elaborating their anxiety and critical care needs of ICU families on her masters' thesis.
 She then transitioned herself as a research assistant of Chronic Care Research Lab at SNU (2019-2020) where she found great enthusiasm in research.
 More recently, her research interests focus on resilience and transitional care of the adult ICU patients.
 She plans to continue supporting patients and their families to have a better experience maximizing resilience at their critical point of life through her research here at Duke University School of Nursing.